jfstephe/acs-ecr-semver/readme.md

 # aws-ecr-semver
 If you are using AWS ECR to store your docker images and those images have labels in the [semver](http://semver.org/) format then you can use this tool to query AWS (assuming you are already authenticated) retrieve the list of valid semver labels and the one that satisfies a semver pattern.

+Consider installing this globally for ease of use.

+`
+npm install -g aws-ecr-semver
+`

 ## Usage

 ```